-Working in the human services industry involves:
+Working in the human service industry involves:

-- legal and ethical issues
+- Legal and ethical issues

-- communication strategies
+- Communication strategies

-- using equipment
+- Using equipment

-- responding to difficult or challenging behaviour
+- Responding to difficult or challenging behaviour

-- using medical terminology
+- Using medical terminology

-- first aid
+- First aid

-- working effectively with culturally diverse clients and co-workers
+- Working effectively with culturally diverse clients and co-workers

 Students will need to undergo occupational screening and be vaccinated against infectious diseases.
 Your teachers will give you further advice.